 I learned thereafter that Ronie was born on July 30, 1966, a date which coincides with the natal day of my Daddy Max, though 44 years earlier.

 I also learned that Ronie’s parents are Nilo Abing, a staunch political leader of Cong.
-Adaza, and Consorcia Laranjo.
-Ronie went to school at the Sinipay Elementary School in Zamboanga Del Norte; high school at the Sibutad National High School in the same province and did 2 years of college at the Misamis University.
+Tim Adaza; and Consorcia Laranjo.
+Ronie went to school at the Sinipay Elementary School in Zamboanga Del Norte; high school at the Sibutad National High School in the same province and did TWO (2) years of college at the Misamis University.

 It came to pass that in line with an upgraded program of professionalization and standardization at Allied Bank then, Ronie who failed to graduate from college due principally to his family’s penury, was among those employees of Allied Bank who were dished out with pink slips in late 2003.
 Earlier though, in 1998, I have already resigned from Allied Bank as I was lured by my UP Law classmate to put up a private law office.